wlonk/arcadia/07_rules_for_making_characters.rst

 -  Passion tokens
 -  A family, and thus a family boon
 -  A personal boon
--  Aether (starts at 1, unless family boon raises it)

 There are two ways to choose your social role: the hardcore way, and the easy way.
 The difference is this: your choice of social role is constrained in the